-You can book your car transfer in advance or find the taxi on spot (Better to find official taxi service, the private drivers approaching to you in airports and train station are likely to rip you off).
+You can book your car transfer in advance or use the taxi on spot (Better to use official taxi service such Uber, Yandex taxi, Get taxi, etc., the private drivers approaching to you in airports and train station are likely to rip you off).

 All train stations are linked to Moscow metro.

 |Rizhsky Rail Terminal||Rizhskaya|